sphinx-gallery/sphinx-gallery/doc/configuration.rst

     sphinx_gallery_conf = {
       ...
       'jupyterlite': {
-         'use_jupyter_lab': <bool>, # Whether JupyterLite links should start Jupyter Lab instead of the Retrolab Notebook interface.
+         'use_jupyter_lab': <bool>, # Whether JupyterLite links should start Jupyter Lab instead of the Notebook interface.
          'notebook_modification_function': <str>, # fully qualified name of a function that implements JupyterLite-specific modifications of notebooks
          'jupyterlite_contents': <str>, # where to copy the example notebooks (relative to Sphinx source directory) }